 Others worried about us traveling to a Muslim-majority country.
-This came from a wide misunderstanding that traveling to any Muslim country as a Westerner was dangerous.
-We knew that Morocco’s would culture and the religion of its people would play a part in our vacation and planned accordingly.
+This came from a misunderstanding that some Americans have that traveling to a Muslim country as a Westerner is dangerous.
+We knew that Morocco’s culture and the religion of its people would play a part in our vacation and planned accordingly.
 Knowing it would be hot, I planned to dress modestly in long skirts and short sleeves to keep my shoulders covered and my husband planned to wear pants and short sleeves.
 We also knew that alcohol would likely not be on the menu.

 We wanted to visit a number of places and knew that we did not want to drive on our own, so we worked with a tour company to plan a private tour with our own private driver.
 We didn’t speak the language and didn’t know the rules of the road in Morocco, and didn’t want to spend our honeymoon fighting about directions.

 This turned out to be the smartest and one of the most memorable parts of our trip.
 Driving in Morocco was like nothing we had experienced before.
-I had been to Costa Rica, where the roads were only suggestions, but this was on another level.
 There were mountains, motorbikes, bicycles, children, carriages, and so many donkeys to contend with.
 And without our driver Mohammed we never would have been able to experience all of the beauty Morocco had to offer.

 I wrote much more about our trip and what we ultimately learned from our driver in a short essay, “Seeing Through Mohammed’s Eyes.”
 The essay is now available in a new anthology, Corners: Voices on Change.
 The anthology features more than 20 essays about finding a way through change.